 So how do you manage your expectations?
 I hear people say frequently that it is the pressure they put on themselves rather than external expectations that has caused stress.
 I disagree.
 It is ALL external.

-Having gone through an episode recently where I had to relinquish ALL expectations I came to a realisation.
+Having gone through an episode recently where I had to relinquish ALL expectations I came to a realization.
 There are very few people who accept me entirely for who I am.
 Who can I actually go to, safe in the knowledge that they will not judge?
 Who would I ask if I needed to “bury a body”!?

 I came up with one person.
 One.
 Out of the hundreds that I know.
 She would not run or be horrified at my truths.
 If she could hear my head and my heart she wouldn’t flinch or turn away.
 I will never be “too much” for her.
 She has no expectations of me other than this: I exist as well as I can.